-A more severe restriction is the assumption that the output consists of one qubit.
-However, we believe that in many instances this is still a reasonable assumption, for instance when the circuit is solving a decision problem.
-Moreover, our results can easily be extended to the case where the output is obtained by a measurement on a small number of qubits, instead of only one.
+A slightly more severe restriction is the assumption that the output consists of just one qubit.
+However, we believe that in many instances this is still a reasonable assumption.
+For instance, this is the case whenever the circuit is required to solve a decision problem.
+Moreover, our results can be easily extended to deal with the case in which a small number of qubits are used as an output.